Nightguards

 causing tooth sensitivity.

-Symptoms of grinding or clenching:
+Symptoms of bruxism, grinding or clenching:

 - Pain or discomfort around the ears when yawning or chewing